oraidex/Gravity-Bridge/GAME_OF_NFTS.md

 Similar processes will take place to transfer the NFT back to it's origin, but instead of locking it up on the source chain and minting on the destination chain, it's going to be burned at the remote location and unlocked at origin.

 // TODO @gjermundgaraba we need ibc channel maintained for every destination chain, no?
+Show we write something about it too?

 # Work done so far
 - Added NFT metadata support to existing GravityERC721.sol
 - Connected `x/nft` and `x/nft-transfer` to Gravity Chain
 - Added `SendERC721ToCosmosClaim` to `x/gravity` and implemented attestiation handling
 - Added separate orchestartor oracle flow for `GravityERC721.sol` contract
+- Added integration test happy path flow for bridging ERC721 to Gravity
-- Set up a testnet (Gravitygaze) connecting Sepolia and Stargaze Testnet
+- Set up a testnet (Gravitygaze) connecting Sepolia and Stargaze Testnet @gjermundgaraba and Omniflix, no?
 - frontend?
 TODO @gjermundgaraba

 # How to use